 Other than my first year of freelancing, when the thought of a Schedule C put me in a panic, I’ve used TurboTax since I’ve been in business for myself.
 And I’ve never had a problem.

-So let’s look at TurboTax’s 2014 version of its software, as I used it to prepare my taxes for the year:
+So let’s look at TurboTax’s 2023 version of its software (for tax year 2022), as I used it to prepare my taxes for the year:

 Doing the math

 I’m an English major.
 And as an English major, I hate doing math.